UK Moves Towards MLC Implementation News

 Nautilus general secretary, Mark Dickinson, welcomed the outcome.
 ‘We devoted substantial efforts to the six-year negotiating process that resulted in the adoption of the Convention in 2006.
 We believe it will do much to tackle the problems that have plagued the shipping industry and will help to provide the basis for decent work for all the world’s 1.2m seafarers,’ he added.

 Shadow transport spokesman Earl Attlee said he hoped the convention ‘will be seen as the beginning of the end of unfair employment agreements for seafarers’ and would become the fourth pillar of the international legal regime for the global shipping industry.
-He cited evidence from Nautilus to highlight the problems of unfair competition and inadequate safe manning requirements – with a survey by the
+He cited evidence from Nautilus to highlight the problems of unfair competition and inadequate safe manning requirements – with a survey by the Union showing some 16% of members admitting to inaccurate hours of work and rest records.

 ‘So far, we have been relatively lucky,’ he added, ‘but, sooner or later, one of these ships will run into something much more vulnerable when the officer on watch is asleep or, perhaps, incapacitated, as has happened in another incident.
 One only has to think of the consequences of a large merchantman running into the side of a passenger ferry or LNG tanker.’